 A margin of risk was applied to the costs incurred in calculating the value of the financial asset.
-The margins are determined by the level of risk incurred by the company.
+The calculation of the margin has been backsolved by applying the expected cashflows, reducing the financial asset to zero by the end of the concession period.
 It is the policy of the directors that the service margin is reviewed and adjusted for any fundamental changes in the contractual arrangements to generate a new margin rate which is applied to the following year.
-This treatment is applied to the following costs which has been agreed in the market as the standard percentages for both the current and prior year:
+The treatment is applied to the following costs which has been agreed in the market as the standard percentages:

-- Construction costs 1% (2021 1%)
+- Construction costs 16.20% (2022: 4.31%)

-- Operating costs 8% (2021 8%)
+- Operating costs 16.20% (2022: 4.31%)

-- Lifecycle costs 8% (2021 8%)
+- Lifecycle costs 16.20% (2022: 4.31%)